metantonio/test-action-user/Readme.md

-Test to verify users on 2 different virtual machines with linux red hat.
+# Test to verify users on 2 different virtual machines with linux red hat/ubuntu.

 Input: user.yml -> List of user that needs to verify
 Action: Connect to machines to verify UID and GID